 Just about every kitchen has than one cupboard; the one that everyone refuses to open in fear of being caught up in an avalanche of tumbling Tupperware… I love a good de-clutter so let’s get cracking on making our kitchen storage a little bit safer!

 Clear the Clutter

-First things first, take out all your containers, lids and any takeaway food containers you’ve got tucked away in the kitchen.
+First things first, take out all your food containers, lids and any takeaway food containers you’ve got tucked away in the kitchen.
 Lay them all out and really consider which ones you actually use the most, which are worth holding on to and which ones can be recycled, donated or, if they’re absolutely destroyed and have been loitering about forever, tossed out.

 Take note of which size container you use most frequently; you may want to grab yourself a few more in the same size and type to further help keep your storage more organised: Matching your lids will instantly become a hell of a lot simpler with a whole bunch of the same containers available!

 Culling down your collection to include only the items you actually use will be a massive help in organising your kitchen storage, making the next step much easier.

 Next up, you’ll want to dedicate a specific spot in your kitchen to store your food containers.
 Ideally, a couple of large drawers or a cupboard should do the trick.
 If you find that this is still inadequate, I will refer you back to step one: Clear the Clutter; We all love our fancy Tupperware but you can have too much of a good thing!